goodreasonai/nichey/README.md

 **Generate a wiki for your research topic, sourcing from the web and your docs**

 GRWiki is a python package that helps create and manage targeted wikis for a research topic you specify.
 After building a wiki, you can serve it locally on `localhost` or export the pages to markdown files.
-To developers, feel free to create GUI wrappers around GRWiki and let us know about them!
+To developers, feel free to create GUI wrappers around GRWiki and let us know about them.

+If you like this project, please leave a star!

 ## Installation